bennycwong/a-love-of-github/README.md

 ## Installation

-With great hesitation, I've published it to the [chrome web store](https://chrome.google.com/webstore/detail/the-old-github-font/gklibcblhkjlfhfelnbelngjciflknhp).
+With great hesitation and regret, I've published it to the [chrome web store](https://chrome.google.com/webstore/detail/the-old-github-font/gklibcblhkjlfhfelnbelngjciflknhp).

 ## License